Marysia Zalewski

 Marysia Zalewski is an academic associated with feminist approaches to international relations theory.
-She is a professor of international relations in the School of Law and Politics at Cardiff University.
-Previously, she was a professor and head of the School of Social Science (2011-2014) at the University of Aberdeen.
+They are a professor of international relations in the School of Law and Politics at Cardiff University.
+Previously, they were a professor and head of the School of Social Science (2011-2014) at the University of Aberdeen.

-She graduated from the University of East Anglia with a degree in politics in 1988.
+They graduated from the University of East Anglia with a degree in politics in 1988.